An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound: Numerical examples and comparisons

 \subsection{Comparison with arbitrary order exact differentiators for polynomial signals of $n-$th order}

-Notice that predefined-time higher-order exact differentiators are only provided in~\citep{Menard2017,Holloway2019}, but only for polynomial signals of $n-$th order.
-Whereas the \textit{UBST} in~\citep{Menard2017} is very conservative, the convergence in the algorithm given in~\citep{Holloway2019}, occurs precisely at the predefined-time.
+Higher-order exact differentiators with a predefined UBST are provided in~\cite{Menard2017,Holloway2019}, but they are designed for polynomial signals of $n-$th order only.
+Whereas the UBST in~\cite{Menard2017} is very conservative, the convergence in the algorithm given by~\cite{Holloway2019} occurs precisely at the predefined-time.